 You’ll have unlimited time to complete 50 multiple choice questions.
 We recommend completing the test in one sitting – but you can leave and come back to the final in multiple sessions.
 It is open book, open note and researching is encouraged.
 You have ONE try and you must pass with a 70% or better to earn your certificate.
 Since the test is open-book, open-note and researching is encouraged, we feel this is very fair.

 How do I earn a certificate?

-To obtain certification, trainees in the full course must complete 7 online classes, watch two recorded webinars and pass the comprehensive final (open-book, research encouraged) with a 70% or better.
+To obtain certification, trainees in the full course must complete 8 online classes and pass the comprehensive final (open-book, research encouraged) with a 70% or better.